-Though Ringworm in dogs has a relatively simple cause (certain types of fungus that affect the skin), it may be initially difficult for a veterinarian to positively diagnose a dog for Ringworm based on initial physical symptoms.
+Even though Ringworm in dogs has a relatively simple cause (certain types of fungus that affect the skin), it can be very difficult for a veterinarian to positively diagnose a dog for Ringworm based on initial physical symptoms.
 Since all of the symptoms associated with

 Ringworm is skin-related, these symptoms may be attributed to a simple skin condition (such as dry skin) or an allergic reaction to a pet or household product.